YanivBuzaglo/CoffeeBot/README.md

 5. Once you run the main script, the main menu of this app will be displayed, the first three options a+b+c are represents the coffee bot.

 # Sign up, Sign in and Forgot Password functions(a+b+c in the main menu) ==>
+# CoffeeBot
 6. The a options is the sign up function, once you choose it, It will ask you to your name, username, email and password.

-7. If your password is over 8 characters contains at least one uppercase letter and at least one digit and your email address is not registered before, follow this rules to continue using this bot.
+7. If your password is over 8 characters contains at least one uppercase letter and at least one digit and your email address is not registered before you will be able to continue using this bot.

 8. Once you successfully done section 7, you'll get email to the mail address you registered with, a mail containing six digits code for two step authentication.